 Completion of this form is voluntary.
 Data submitted may be shared within DNR and partners with the discretion of DNR staff.
-Personal information will be used to process your observation and may also be used for participation in surveys and other secondary purposes..
-A district wildlife biologist may contact with questions about your observation or to set up a site visit to verify authenticity details of any photos submitted.
+Personal information will be used to process your observation and may also be used for participation in surveys and other secondary purposes.
+DNR staff will only respond to reports if more information is needed.